MontiCore/monticore/docs/GettingStarted.md

 terminal `=` and the right-hand side.
 Nonterminal names start with an upper-case letter.
 For instance, the `Automata` grammar contains the nonterminals `Automaton`, `State`, and `Transition`.
-A single nonterminal can be annotated with the `start` keyword.
+A single nonterminal can be provided with the `start` keyword.
 Then, the nonterminal is the starting symbol of the grammar.
-If no nonterminal is annotated with `start`, then the first nonterminal of the grammar becomes the starting symbol by default.
+If no nonterminal is marked with `start`, then the first nonterminal of the grammar becomes the starting symbol by default.
 In the `Automata` grammar, the `Automaton` nonterminal is the starting symbol.

-The other possible annotations for nonterminals influence the generated classes for the abstract syntax tree as well as the generated symbol table infrastructure.
+The other possible keywords for nonterminals influence the generated classes for the abstract syntax tree as well as the generated symbol table infrastructure.
 Details can be found in
 [Chapter 4 and Chapter 9 of the MontiCore handbook](https://www.monticore.de/handbook.pdf).
 For example, the
-`Automaton` nonterminal is annotated with `symbol` and `scope`.
-The annotation `symbol` makes the MontiCore generator generate a symbol class for the nonterminal.
-Intuitively stated, the annotation `scope` instructs MontiCore to construct a symbol table infrastructure that opens a scope when the production is processed.
-The following sections explain the effects of annotating the `Automaton` nonterminal with the keywords `symbol` and `scope` in more detail.
+`Automaton` nonterminal is marked with `symbol` and `scope`.
+The keyword `symbol` makes the MontiCore generator generate a symbol class for the nonterminal.
+Intuitively stated, the keyword `scope` instructs the MontiCore generator to construct a symbol table infrastructure that opens a scope when the production is processed.
+The following sections explain the effects of specifying the `Automaton` nonterminal with the keywords `symbol` and `scope` in more detail.
 Terminals are surrounded by quotation marks.
 The `Automata` grammar, for example, inter alia contains the terminals `automaton`, `state`, `{`, `}`, and `;`.